 The FPÖ makes the world the way it likes it

-It's a well-known FPÖ trick: discrediting reputable media and presenting its own propaganda as the only truth.
-In view of the current negotiations on an FPÖ-ÖVP government, a very special question naturally arises: is the ÖVP playing this game?
+Serious media are discredited, their own propaganda is presented as the only truth: The FPÖ, which is preparing to appoint Herbert Kickl as the most controversial chancellor of the Second Republic, is openly threatening to kill off the fourth pillar of democracy.
+Is the ÖVP playing this game?

-Since the new man in the federal ÖVP, Christian Stocker, agreed to coalition negotiations with FPÖ leader Herbert Kickl on January 8, the functionaries of the provincial ÖVP have been in a state of shock.
+Since the new strong man in the federal ÖVP, Christian Stocker, agreed to coalition negotiations with FPÖ leader Herbert Kickl on January 8, the functionaries of the provincial ÖVP have been in a state of shock.
 Nobody wants to officially comment on what is probably the most blatant breach of an election promise in the party's history.
-No one from the local ÖVP ranks has said anything about the austerity plans of the blue-black negotiators, nor about the strange and alarming FPÖ understanding of the media.
+No one from the local ÖVP ranks has said anything about the savings plans of the blue-black negotiators or about the strange and alarming FPÖ understanding of the media.

-There is the head of the Vienna Blue Party, Dominik Nepp, who calls the "Standard" a "shit paper" because it reports on highly questionable regulars' table comments by high-ranking Freedom Party members.
+There is the head of the Vienna Blue Party, Dominik Nepp, who calls the "Standard" a "shitty paper" because it reports on highly questionable regulars' table sayings by high-ranking Freedom Party members.
 There is FPÖ Secretary General Christian Hafenecker, who wants to cut press funding for unpopular media.
-There is National Council President Walter Rosenkranz, who gave his first interview to the radio station of right-wing extremist Upper Austrian Stefan Magnet - once active in the neo-Nazi Bund freier Jugend.
+There is National Council President Walter Rosenkranz, who gave his first interview to the radio station of the right-wing extremist Upper Austrian Stefan Magnet - once active in the neo-Nazi Bund freier Jugend.

+"Under a liberal Chancellor Kickl, some people will learn how to behave again: from journalists to Islamists."

 The discrediting of serious media, which are committed to objectivity, fact-checking and balance, is compounded by the propaganda that the party spreads via its FPÖ TV.
-While the format gives the appearance of conventional reporting, it is bluntly used by the Freedom Party, according to Hafenecker, to "put our things into circulation unfiltered".
+While the format gives the appearance of conventional reporting, it is bluntly used by the Freedom Party to "circulate our things unfiltered", according to Hafenecker.

 This article has been automatically translated,